aDecoy/rust-workshop/docs/docs/module4/3_rust_macros.md

 It's worth pointing out that procedural macros can significantly increase compile time, as they typically bring in some pretty large dependencies and you could end up generating a lot of code without actually realising it.
 The boilerplate adds  up, and therefore starts to add to your compile time.

-For the reminader of this module, you'll focused on `derive` macros as these are what `serde` uses to implement serialization and deserialization.
+For the remainder of this module, you'll focused on `derive` macros as these are what `serde` uses to implement serialization and deserialization.

 ### Derive Macros